DopplerUniversity/yodaspeak/docs/deploying-render.md

 5. Set the **Health Check Path** to be `/healthz`
 6. Create the app

-Now you need to configure the application with a single environment variable that contains the [Doppler Service Token](https://docs.doppler.com/docs/enclave-service-tokens):
+Now you need to configure the application with a single environment variable that contains the [Doppler service token](https://docs.doppler.com/docs/enclave-service-tokens):

 1. Click on the **Environment** tab
 2. Create a new variable with key name `DOPPLER_TOKEN` and the value being the service token you copied earlier